-Add it to the Autoload list and name it as IAP so that we can reference it anywhere in the game.
+Copy it to your project, then open the Project Settings, add it to the AutoLoad list and name it as IAP so that we can reference it anywhere in the game.

 Getting the product details¶

-When starting our game, we will need to get the item details from Google such as the product price, description and localized price string etc.
+When starting our game, we will need to get the item details from Google such as the product price, description, localized price string, etc.

-#First listen to the sku details update callback IAP.connect("sku_details_complete",self,"sku_details_complete") #Then ask google the details for these items IAP.sku_details_query(["pid1","pid2"]) #pid1 and pid2 are our product ids entered in Googleplay dashboard #This will be called when sku details are retrieved successfully func sku_details_complete(): print(IAP.sku_details) #This will print the details as JSON format, refer the format in iap.gd print(IAP.sku_details["pid1"].price) #print formatted localized price
+# First, listen to the SKU details update callback.
+IAP.connect("sku_details_complete", self, "sku_details_complete") # Then ask Google the details for these items. # pid1 and pid2 are our product IDs entered in the Google Play dashboard.
+IAP.sku_details_query(["pid1", "pid2"]) # This will be called when SKU details are retrieved successfully. func sku_details_complete(): print(IAP.sku_details) # This will print the details as JSON format.
+Refer to the format in `iap.gd`. print(IAP.sku_details["pid1"].price) # Print formatted localized price.

 We can use the IAP details to display the title, price and/or description on our shop scene.

 When starting our game, we can check if the user has purchased any product.
 You should do this only after 2/3 seconds after your game is loaded.
 If we do this as the first thing when the game is launched, IAPs might not be initialized and our game will crash on start.